-The construction documents shall indicate the species or species group of the timber as well as the stress grade and grading rules for each structural load-carrying member used in construction.
-The construction documents shall also indicate the species and minimum density of wood used for design of pegs and wedges in the structure.
+The construction documents shall indicate the species or species combination of the timber as well as the stress grade and grading rules for each structural load-carrying member used in construction.
+The construction documents shall also indicate the species or specific gravity of wood used for design of pegs and wedges in the structure.